tixnah/pyfort-burla-szymanski-Int4/README.md

 # **# Fort-Boyard-Simulator**

 ## General presentation:
-### members :
+### Contributors :
-laure and cristina
+Laure SZYMANSKI and Cristina BURLA

 ### Description:

-we are creating a fort boyard simulator, implying various types of games such as : Mathematics challenges,  a Logical challenge,  Chance challenges, Père Fouras' riddle.
+We are creating a fort boyard simulator, implying various types of games such as : Mathematics challenges, a Logical challenge, Chance challenges and the famour Père Fouras' riddle.
-For each game success the player gets a key and when they have collected 3 key they have access to a treasure room and have to solve a final challenge.
+For each game success the player gets a key and when they have collected 3 keys they have access to a treasure room where they have to solve a final challenge.

-for this we used python and worked we libraries such as: and tools such as :
+For this we used Python and worked on libraries such as: and tools such as :

 ### Installation :
 to be completed